 Self-enhancement bias is the propensity to see oneself in an overly positive light, but there are two different approaches to establishing the amount of bias present in an individual’s self-evaluation.
-The first is based on social comparison (perceiving oneself more positively than one perceives others) and the second is based on self-insight (perceiving oneself more positively than one is perceived by others; also referred to as criterion discrepancy; Kwan, John, Kenny, Bond, & Robins, 2004; Kwan, John, Robins, & Kuang, 2008; Kurt & Paulhus, 2008; Taylor, Lerner, Sherman, Sage, & McDowell, 2003).
+The first is based on social comparison (perceiving oneself more positively than one perceives others) and the second is based on self-insight (perceiving oneself more positively than one is perceived by others; Kwan, John, Kenny, Bond, & Robins, 2004; Taylor, Lerner, Sherman, Sage, & McDowell, 2003).
 Social comparison is measured by asking people to compare themselves to others (e.g., compared to the average person, how agreeable are you?), whereas self-insight is measured by comparing peoples’ self-ratings to observer-ratings or objective measures (e.g., comparing a participant’s self-reported agreeableness to the agreeableness score reported for them by a knowledgeable observer).
+A notable criticism of social comparison measures is that they have the undesirable property of lacking an external standard against which the validity of self-reports can be evaluated, whereas self-insight measures compare self-reports to an external standard.